"My head may be in the universe, but my stomach is right here on earth."

 “Dad always told me … Never kill anything you’re not going to eat … I sure learned that the hard way, when I was 9 … I shot porcupine!”

-When actor Ed Metzger performs his tour de force, entertaining, nationally acclaimed one-man play as the original absent-minded eccentric genius in “ALBERT EINSTEIN: THE PRACTICAL BOHEMIAN,” his hair is wild, long and unruly, and he does not have a beard.
+Einstein play, when actor Ed Metzger performs his tour de force, entertaining, nationally acclaimed one-man play as the original absent-minded eccentric genius in “ALBERT EINSTEIN: THE PRACTICAL BOHEMIAN,” his hair is wild, long and unruly, and he does not have a beard.

-When Metzger performs his second compelling one-man play as the legendary rugged writer in “HEMINGWAY: ON THE EDGE,” his hair is short, and he has a close cropped beard.
+Hemingway play, when Metzger performs his second compelling one-man play as the legendary rugged writer in “HEMINGWAY: ON THE EDGE,” his hair is short, and he has a close cropped beard.

 It doesn’t matter if Ed Metzger’s hair is long or short in either signature solo portrayal, he takes to the stage at sold-out performances throughout the country bringing masterful reenactments and enriching experiences that touch at the hearts of theater audiences.